firedrakeproject/firedrake/doc/sphinx/source/backends.rst

 * ``opencl``: offloads computation to an OpenCL device, either a multi-core CPU or a GPU (requires :ref:`OpenCL and pyopencl <opencl-installation>`)

-The ``sequential`` and ``openmp`` backends also support distributed parallel computations using MPI.
+The ``sequential`` and ``openmp`` backends fully support distributed parallel computations using MPI, the ``cuda`` and ``opencl`` backends only support parallel loops on :class:`Dats <pyop2.Dat>` with MPI.
 For OpenMP this means a hybrid parallel execution with ``OMP_NUM_THREADS`` threads per MPI rank.
 Datastructures must be suitably partitioned in this case with overlapping regions, so called halos.
 These are described in detail in :doc:`mpi`.

 Sequential backend
 ------------------

-Any computation in PyOP2 requires generating code at runtime specific to each individual :func:`~pyop2.par_loop`.
+Any computation in PyOP2 requires the generation of code at runtime specific to each individual :func:`~pyop2.par_loop`.
 The sequential backend generates code via the `Instant`_ utility from the `FEniCS project`_.
 Since there is no parallel computation for the sequential backend, the generated code is a C wrapper function with a ``for`` loop calling the kernel for the respective :func:`~pyop2.par_loop`.
 This wrapper also takes care of staging in and out the data as requested by the access descriptors requested in the parallel loop.
 Both the kernel and the wrapper function are just-in-time compiled in a single compilation unit such that the kernel call can be inlined and does not incur any function call overhead.

 Recall the :func:`~pyop2.par_loop` calling the ``midpoint`` kernel from :doc:`kernels`: ::